marcodondo97/WordpressTheme-Foodside/README.md

 <h2> Description </h2>

-To create this theme i downloaded starter blank theme on underscores, link: https://underscores.me/ After that i linked tha blank project with bootstrap and Jquery libreries throught function.php file.
+To create this theme i downloaded a starter blank theme on underscores, link: https://underscores.me/ After that i linked the blank project with bootstrap and Jquery libraries throught function.php file.

 To create the graphic mockup i used Marvel prototype, link: https://marvelapp.com/

-In index page there are some section:
+In the index page there are some sections:

-- The section where inser the last sticky post (this section is thought for insert welcome post or presentation post);
+- The section to insert the last sticky post (this section is thought to insert a welcome post or a presentation post);

-- Form to search posts (or food recipes);
+- The form to search posts (or food recipes);

 - The section for the recent posts;

-- The section horizontal scrollable to search the categories.
+- The horizontal section scrollable to search the categories.

-I also created two page custom:
+I also created two customized pages:

 1. About page: to display the writers of the blog (authors.php):

-2. Contact page: to display contact form to send message to admin (contact.php), this page works thanks to SMTP protocol, check your hosting service enabled this service.
+2. Contact page: to display contact form to send a message to the admin (contact.php), this page works thanks to SMTP protocol: make sure your hosting service enabled this service.

 <b> To see the demo: </b> http://foodside.altervista.org/

 <h2>&#x1F53A; Warning &#x1F53A; </h2>

-To modify jumbotron background you shuld use the additional css (after log in WP click on paint logo and then click on additional CSS) and write this code:
+To modify jumbotron background you should use the additional css (after logging in WP click on paint logo and then click on additional CSS) and write this code:
 ```
 .jumbotron{
 background-image:url('');